STARS AND SOIL: CHAPTER THREE

 “Your responsibilities cannot be so great that you cannot enjoy time away from them.”

 “And yet they are.”
 She closes her eyes, hoping she is playing this correctly.
-She was a hard-working woman; the upper classes would trust her to be the professional businesswoman they would happily transact with if her fathers—soon to be her—business was to grow.
-But plain enough that the Prince will drop her within the week.
+She is a hard-working woman; she must appear to the upper classes as the professional businesswoman they will happily transact with if her fathers—soon to be her—business is to grow.
+But she must act plain enough that the prince will drop her within the week.

 He takes a step away from her, his hand leaving her back, and throws his head back in laughter.
-It is not the polite chuckle of the nobility, the only thing Caitlin has to compare it to is the laugh of a captain after pulling a prank on his rival at a bar or winning a hand in a heated round of cards.
+It is not the polite chuckle of the nobility; the only thing Caitlin has to compare it to is the laugh of a captain after pulling a prank on his rival.

 “You keep bringing it back to your business.
 Your fathers really should be proud; they would hand the business over to you even if you were not blood, I should think.
 Well, in any case.
-If you do not take time off yourself, I shall have to order you to.
+If you do not take time off yourself, I shall have to order you to do so.
 Next week we shall have fun; I shall teach you what leisure feels like.”

 “My lord, I am quite serious—”